CGAT-Group/DICAST/docs/source/get-started/run/outputs.rst

 DICAST Outputs
 ==================

 DICAST provides outputs as you would expect them from each Alternative Splicing tool within :guilabel:`output/<astoolname>-output/<Fastq-filename>_output`.

-DICAST also provides a dicast_unified output format for each tool.
+DICAST also provides a :guilabel:`output/<astoolname>-output/<Fastq-filename>_output_dicast_unified` output format for each tool.
 This is a simple tsv file that hosts all the events found from each tool.
 We used this to unify the outputs needed to build each of the plots outputted by DICAST.

 .. prompt:: bash $